King Liar: Plot

-Sathyanarayan is a manipulative liar who lies to his lover, Anjali, that he is the managing director of a big firm, under the name of Narendran alias Naran.
-In real, he makes duplicate certificates with his roommate and friend, Antappan.
-Into their lives comes Anand Varma, a Dubai- based rich fashion tycoon, who is on the verge of divorce from his wife, Devika Varma.
-Meanwhile, Sathyanarayan realizes that Anjali is his childhood friend.
-Anand does not want to lose Devika and hires Sathyanarayan to persuade Devika to step back from the divorce.
-Sathyan and Antappan fly to Dubai to join the company which is now owned by Devika.
-The first time, Devika kicks Sathyan out of the company but later has to let him join.
-Amazed by Sathyan's business tricks, Devika later promotes him as the Assistant Manager.
+Sathyanarayan is a manipulative conman who lies to his lover, Anjali, claiming that he is the managing director of a major firm under the alias Narendran, or Naran.
+In reality, he makes duplicate certificates with the help of his roommate and close friend, Antappan.
+Their lives take an unexpected turn when Anand Varma, a wealthy Dubai-based fashion tycoon, enters the picture.
+Anand is on the verge of divorcing his wife, Devika Varma.
+Although Anand and Devika were deeply in love, their relationship falls apart after Anand kisses a model at one of his success parties.
+Devika witnesses the incident and decides to end their marriage.

+Meanwhile, Sathyan discovers that Anjali is actually his childhood friend.
+Desperate to save his marriage, Anand hires Sathyan to convince Devika to reconsider the divorce.
+Sathyan and Antappan travel to Dubai and join the company, which is now owned by Devika.
+Initially, Devika is furious and throws Sathyan out of the company.
+However, circumstances eventually force her to allow him to join.
+Impressed by Sathyan's clever business tactics and ability to handle difficult situations, Devika eventually promotes him to the position of Assistant Manager.

 As Devika was planning to appoint someone representing her in the Asian Beauty Contest, Sathyan persuades Anand to pick Anjali as his model.
 Devika finally finds Natasha as her representative, but Sathyan persuades Natasha to reunite Anand and Devika.
 In the end, Anjali wins the competition after explaining the consequences of being divorced in the Intelligence round, and Anand and Devika reunite.
 Anjali, after the competition, visits Sathyan who says his real name is Sathyan to her.
 Sathyan confesses that Anjali is his childhood friend, and they both reunite.

 At last Rahul, who is revealed to be the son of Sathyan and Anjali was caught telling lies about his dad being MS Dhoni to his friends.
 He tells his friends Sathyan is their driver.
 The film ends with Sathyan chasing Rahul and telling him to stop lying.